alihashmiii/UNET-segmentation-PythonMXNET/README.md

 To do:
 - resize output back ?
-- implement the network in the Wolfram Language
+- implement the network in Mathematica
-- better hyperparameters
+- find better hyperparameters and evaluation_metric